austintwang/dinuc_shuf/README.md

 # dinuc_shuf

-A minimal Python package to dinucleotide-shuffle one-hot-encoded sequences.
+This Python package provides a minimal and efficient implementation for performing dinucleotide shuffles on one-hot-encoded sequences.

-A dinucleotide shuffle preserves the dinucleotide (doublet) frequencies of the input sequence while randomizing the order of the dinucleotides.
-This is useful for generating compositionally-matched random sequences.
-To ensure a uniform random sample across all possible shuffles, this implementation utilizes [Colburn et al.](https://doi.org/10.1006/jagm.1996.0014)'s rank-one-update Kirchhoff matrix algorithm to sample random arborescences on the dinucleotide transition graph, coupled with a random Eulerian walk.
+Dinucleotide shuffling preserves the dinucleotide (nucleotide pair) frequencies of the input sequence while randomizing the order of the pairs.
+This is particularly useful for generating random sequences that match the compositional properties of the original input.

+To ensure a uniform random sample from all possible shuffles, the algorithm leverages the rank-one-update Kirchhoff matrix method described by [Colburn et al.](https://doi.org/10.1006/jagm.1996.0014) for sampling random arborescences, combined with a random Eulerian walk on the dinucleotide transition graph.
+The core algorithm is implemented in Rust for performance, with Python bindings for easy integration.

+This package is lightweight, requiring only a single dependency on Numpy.

 ## Installation